yegor256/blog/_drafts/_tasking.md

 delegated to its performer and they can become responsible for its completion, they can be trusted.

-We can't "trust" our single trust to the performer, simply because it's too big to be trusted.
+We can't "trust" our single large task to the performer, simply because it's too big to be trusted.
 If they fail, the cost of failure will be too high.
 We have to take a _micro-scope_ and go _into_ the task to manage it from the inside, annoying its performers, who we are supposed to trust.
 The micromanagement